Compiling with -ipo produces "unresolved" warning messages at link time on Cray systems

 November 18, 2013 by Mike Stewart, NERSC USG

 Updated June 12, 2015 by Scott French, NERSC USG

-This bug affects only our Cray systems Edison and Hopper, and is still present as of June, 2015.
+This bug affects our Cray systems Edison and Cori, and is still present as of March 2016.

 When a code is linked with the Intel -ipo (enable interprocedural optimization) flag on Hopper or Edison, many warning messages like this will be printed:

 An executable will be produced and these warnings can safely be disregarded.

 Since -ipo is also part of the optimizations included with the Intel -fast optimization arguments, you will see these error messages with -fast unless you include the NERSC recommended -no-ipo flag along with the -fast flag.

 You can avoid these messages by disabling darshan.
 Please note, however, that doing so will prevent you from using the latter to profile your application's I/O performance.
 If you would still like to disable darshan, we recommend putting the following in your .bashrc.ext (bash shell users) or .cshrc.ext (c shell users) files:

 module unload darshan

 For more information on darshan, see our introduction here.